 For succession planning to work effectively, you need to upskill leaders so they’re ready for the next step.
-By always training a successor, you’ll simultaneously satisfy managers’ desire for professional development and your organization’s need for stability.
+By always training a successor, you’ll simultaneously satisfy managers’ desire for professional development and your organisation’s need for stability.

 As you start upskilling leaders and managers, align trainings and learning targets with the demands of roles above their current rank.
 For example, a software development manager might be trained on tasks that their supervisor performs on a daily basis.
 This would include learning about setting long-term business goals and how to motivate multiple teams to achieve those goals.
-By training a successor for team leaders and acting directors, you can improve your organizational agility amid unexpected turnover, ensure continuity of team culture, and reduce unnecessary hiring costs.
+By training a successor for team leaders and acting directors, you can improve your organisational agility amid unexpected turnover, ensure continuity of team culture, and reduce unnecessary hiring costs.